Classic car

-A classic car is typically described as an automobile 25 years or older, although a car's age is not the only requirement it must meet before being considered a "classic."
-However, a standard criteria for recognizing cars as classics does not exist, since different countries use their own rules and have their own regulations for classifying potential cars.
-Despite this, a common theme is that an older car of historical interest becomes collectible and tends to be restored rather than scrapped.
+A classic car may describe an automobile 25 years or older, but this can vary depending on the jurisdiction for registration purposes or insurance company requirements.
+A car's age is not the only requirement before being considered a "classic."
+Other factors that can influence this classification include the vehicle's historical significance, rarity, and condition.

-Organizations such as the Classic Car Club of America (CCCA) maintain lists of eligible unmodified cars called "classic."
-These are described as "fine" or "distinctive" automobiles, either American or foreign-built, produced between 1915 and 1948.
+A standard criterion for recognizing cars as classics does not exist, as different countries use their own rules and regulations for classifying vehicles.
+A common theme is that an older car of historical interest becomes collectible and tends to be restored rather than scrapped.
+Therefore, one person's old car may be another's classic.
+Any car can be considered classic if it has dedicated owners who support it as such.

-Post-World War II classic cars are not precisely defined, and the term is often applied to any older vehicle.
+Organizations such as the Classic Car Club of America (CCCA) maintain lists of eligible unmodified cars called "classics."
+These are defined as "fine" or "distinctive" automobiles, either American or foreign-built, produced between 1915 and 1948.
+However, post-World War II classic cars are not precisely defined.
+The Antique Automobile Club of America (AACA) has a less restrictive definition, with a rolling forward definition of cars 25 years and older as "antiques."

 Recognition of classic status

 Australia

 Australia has two main classic car registration categories: the Historic Vehicles Scheme (HVS) and the Classic Vehicle Scheme (CVS).
-The latter requires for vehicles over the age of 25 (or 30), yet feature modifications out of the age-range, to be considered ‘Historic.’
+The latter requires for vehicles over the age of 25 (or 30), yet feature modifications out of the age-range, to be considered 'Historic.'
 Under these categories, owners are not required to pay the usual registration fee.
 However, the use of the vehicle registered under the scheme is restricted to a set limit per registration term.

 For example, most classic Ford Falcons, Chrysler Valiants and Holdens (alongside Toranas, and Commodores) are on either of the registers.
 However, it is not uncommon for these cars to end up with full registrations.